 The Directors and employees of the Trustee-Manager are expected to observe insider-trading laws at all

-Each Director and the Chief Executive Officer is required to give notice in writing to the Trustee-Manager
+Each Director and the CEO are required to give notice in writing to the Trustee-Manager of, among others,

-and any changes thereto as soon as practicable and in any case no later than the end of the business day
+changes thereto as soon as practicable and in any case no later than the end of the business day following the

-the Chief Executive Officer, any Director, any controlling Unitholder or any controlling shareholder of the
+CEO, any Director, any controlling Unitholder or any controlling shareholder of the Trustee-Manager, either

-Trustee-Manager, either still subsisting or entered into during FY15/16, other than, where applicable:
+still subsisting or entered into during FY17/18, other than, where applicable:

-- as disclosed on pages 332 to 353 of the Prospectus; and
+- as disclosed on page 332 to 353 of the Prospectus; and

 - interested person transactions as listed in the Interested Person Transactions section of this Annual